enrichman/stegosecrets/README.md

 - `n.jpg` the `n` image where the `n` partial key is hidden
 - `n.jpg.checksum` is the sha256 checksum of the `n.jpg` image

-**Note*:* If no parts are specified the `master-key` will not be splitted.
-Keep it safely stored, or delete it.
+**Note*:* If no parts are specified the `master-key` will not be split.
+Keep it safely stored or delete it.

 Checksums can be used to check the integrity of the files: